Exposed quantities

 end type quantity_t

-This determines whether a quanity is required for a given system, and also associates a specific clock with each quantity.
+This determines whether a quantity is required for a given system, and also associates a specific clock with each quantity.

-''Protected'' quantities deserve some extra mention: Protected quantities are updated in the propagation step of the system, and do not need to be (cannot be) updated explicitely by update_exposed_quantity().
+''Protected'' quantities deserve some extra mention: Protected quantities are updated in the propagation step of the system, and do not need to be (cannot be) updated explicitly by update_exposed_quantity().